Ion Iliescu

 Iliescu joined the Romanian Communist Party (PCR) in 1953 and became a member of its Central Committee in 1965.
-Beginning with 1971, he was gradually marginalized by Nicolae Ceaușescu.
+Beginning with 1971, he was gradually marginalised by Nicolae Ceaușescu.
 He had a leading role in the Romanian Revolution, becoming the country's president in December 1989.
 In May 1990, he became Romania's first freely elected head of state.
 After a new constitution was approved by popular referendum, he served a further two terms, firstly from 1992 to 1996 and then secondly from 2000 to 2004, separated by the presidency of Emil Constantinescu, who defeated him in 1996.

 In 2004, during his presidency, Romania joined NATO.
 In April 2018, Iliescu was charged in Romania with committing crimes against humanity by "approving military measures, some of which had an evidently diversionary character" during the deadly aftermath of the country's 1989 revolution.
 In 2020, a judge rejected the case due to irregularities in the indictment.
-Iliescu is currently the oldest living former Romanian president.
+The indictment was remade; in 2023, the Court of Appeals approved a trial for it.
+At the time of his death, he was the oldest living person to have been the Romanian president.